Fortis-Collection/fortis/README.md

 ### <a name="gettingStarted"></a>Getting Started

 #### <a name="setup"></a>Setting up Fortis
 Fortis needs to be registered with your choice of [IoC](http://martinfowler.com/articles/injection.html) library.
-We have chosen [Simple Injector](https://simpleinjector.codeplex.com/) as this is a lightweight and fast container. ([IoC Benchmarks](http://www.palmmedia.de/blog/2011/8/30/ioc-container-benchmark-performance-comparison))
+We have chosen [Simple Injector](https://simpleinjector.codeplex.com/) as this is a lightweight and fast container. ([IoC Benchmarks](http://www.palmmedia.de/blog/2011/8/30/ioc-container-benchmark-performance-comparison)).
+Fortis was built with the Provider pattern in mind and therefore works very well with constructor injection.
+This gives you the flexibility to swap in your own impelementations of each interface.

 The interfaces that need to be registered are:
 * IItemFactory
+* IRenderingParametersFactory (WebForms only)
 * IContextProvider
 * ISpawnProvider
 * ITemplateMapProvider